ontio/documentation/dev-website-docs/docs-en/OntologyCli/00-overview.md

-# Ontology CLI
+# Ontology CLI Overview
 A fully featured command line interface for creating, managing, and interacting with Ontology network nodes.

 The tool allows users to:
 - Start up a Ontology node for main net, public test net, or private test net
 - Manage the nodes RPC, REST, and WebSocket sub-services
-- Configure node parameters such as the network fee gasprice or the max number of transaction in a block
+- Configure node parameters such as the network fee gas price or the max number of transaction in a block
 - Run and manage a Ontology consensus node for main net
 - Accounts management
 - Asset transfers